uzokis/fancy-cassandra-cluster/README.md

 * `vagrant provision` - run the provisioning (will trigger a puppet run)
 * `vagrant reload` - restart the guest

+### On the TODO list ###
+* Spawn a hardened, production-ready cluster http://thelastpickle.com/blog/2015/09/30/hardening-cassandra-step-by-step-part-1-server-to-server.html
+* Create some alternative Vagrantfiles & puppet manifests to spawn multi-machine clusters
+* Test more versions and rename the templates to version specific config files

 ### Who do I talk to? ###

 * You can find me on twitter: [@vanfraeyenhove](https://twitter.com/vanfraeyenhove)